Obvio Attendee Check in Process

 Disabling the Waiver

 • The wiaver is an optional Obvio feature.
-To disable, toggle the “enable” switch in the upper left corner of the waiver tab while editing the Dashboard.
+To disable, toggle the “enable” switch in the upper left corner of the waiver tab.

 • Attendees will bypass the waiver step and will be taken directly to the either the tech check or dashboard.